MeldCE/wp-settings/README.md

 - `'description'` - A description of the setting.
 Will be placed below the field.
 - `'type'` - The type of setting.
 Can be either:
+	- `'internal'` - Only for internal use - won't be added to the edit options screen.
   - `'folder'` - A folder.
 	- `'text'` - A text field.
 	- `'number'` - A number.